 For example, to downgrade to version 18.1, run:

 python -m pip install pip==18.1

 You should now see the version of PIP that you specified.

-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices.
-Check out our guide and learn how to install NumPy using PIP.
+Next, check out our guide and learn how to install NumPy using PIP.